-Using Python and a managed scraper API for Facebook scraping allows you to collect public posts, comments, likes, and shares.
-This tutorial demonstrates how to scrape Facebook posts based on keywords and retrieve their URLs using a Google search.
+Using Python and a managed Facebook scraping API lets you collect public posts, comments, likes, and shares.
+This tutorial demonstrates how to scrape Facebook posts by keyword and retrieve their URLs via Google search.

-Then, it explains how to extract detailed post data with the API, along with tips for scaling the process using tools like Apify, Nimble, and Crawlbase.
+Then it explains how to extract detailed post data using the API, along with tips for scaling the process with tools like Apify, Nimble, and Crawlbase.

 See the best Facebook scraping tools based on supported page types, output formats, pricing, and trial options.